Tired of Reading? Please listen to the blog

 How is The MRCS Exam Conducted?

 Previously, every Royal College of Surgeons of Ireland and the UK conducted the exam separately.
-However, only recently the MRCS exam has become an Intercollegiate Basis.
-This also means that you receive an edge over other applicants when moving to countries like Singapore, UK, Middle East, Canada, etc.
+However, only recently has the MRCS exam become an intercollegiate basis.
+This also means you receive an edge over other applicants when moving to countries like Singapore, UK, Middle East, Canada, etc.

 - Royal College of Surgeons in Ireland